How to Design a Small Bathroom

 Small Bathroom Layout Ideas

-Most small bathrooms tend to be square or rectangular, and each shape comes with different layout options.
+In a small bathroom where square footage is limited, layout is very important.
+We find most small bathrooms in the UK and Ireland tend to be square or rectangular, and each shape comes with different layout options.

 Layouts for Small Square Bathrooms

 Square bathrooms offer a bit more flexibility because of their equal-length walls.
 The trick is to keep the centre of the room as open as possible so it feels less boxed in.
+Here are a few examples bathroom floorplans you could use if you’re redesigning a small square bathroom.

 Example Floorplan 1: Corner Shower Layout

+Corner Shower Layouts are especially popular for small ensuites.
 The shower sits neatly in one corner, with the toilet and sink along adjacent walls.
-This keeps the centre of the room open, making it feel more spacious.

 Example Floorplan 2: Opposite Wall Layout

 An Opposite Wall Layout places the sink and toilet on one wall, with a shower opposite.
 Depending on the exact size of your bathroom, you could switch this out for a small bathtub with a shower overhead.
+This layout works well for small family bathrooms.

 Layouts for Small Narrow Bathrooms